 14. Avoid travelling during “Golden Weeks”

-There is a period of time when is just not a good an idea to travel to the People’s Republic of China.
-This period is called the “Golden Week” and it was instated by the Chinese government for purpose of encouraging natives to develop domestic tourism.
+There is a period of time when is just not a good idea to travel to the People’s Republic of China.
+This period is called the “Golden Week” and it was instated by the Chinese government for the purpose of encouraging natives to develop domestic tourism.

-If you really want to go a visit China during this period, make sure to book your trip and all the tickets in advance, but be sure to expect a much higher price.
+If you really want to go visit China during this period, make sure to book your trip and all the tickets in advance, but be sure to expect a much higher price.

 During Chinese New Year, Labor Day and National Day it is almost impossible to find a place on a plane or even buy a ticket for some of the popular tours.
 On the other hand, if you don’t mind the crowds and higher prices, then it won’t be a problem for you.